Felony DWI

 Collateral Consequences

-• A Permanent Criminal Record: Unlike a standard DWI, an Assault by Auto or Vehicular Homicide conviction gives you a permanent criminal record that will appear on every background check.
+• A Permanent Criminal Record: Unlike a standard DWI, an Assault by Auto or Vehicular Homicide conviction creates a permanent criminal record that appears on background checks.

-• Employment and Housing: Many Ocean County employers and landlords have zero-tolerance policies for felony convictions.
+• Employment and Housing: Many employers and landlords in Ocean County have policies that can make felony-level convictions a serious obstacle.

-• Insurance Surcharges: You will face a mandatory $1,500 annual surcharge for three years from the MVC, and your private insurance rates will likely skyrocket or be cancelled.
+• Insurance Surcharges: You’ll face mandatory annual surcharges from the Motor Vehicle Commission for three years, and private insurance rates may increase sharply or coverage may be cancelled.

-• No "Work" Licenses: New Jersey does not offer "hardship" or "bread and butter" licenses.
-If you lose your privilege to drive, it is absolute.
+• No “Work” Licenses: New Jersey doesn’t offer “hardship” or “bread and butter” licenses.
+If you lose your driving privilege, the revocation is absolute.

-After a serious DWI arrest, it is easy to feel frozen or overwhelmed.
-You may be worried about your job, your family, and what will happen in court.
-Taking a few focused steps in the days after your arrest can protect your rights and help your attorney later review what happened.
+After a serious DWI arrest, it’s easy to feel frozen or overwhelmed.
+You may be worried about your job, your family, and what may happen in court.
+Taking a few focused steps in the days after your arrest can protect your rights and help your attorney understand what happened.

-You have the right to remain silent about the facts of the incident, and you do not have to answer detailed questions from police or prosecutors without an attorney present.
-Politely providing basic identifying information is different from giving a full statement about your night.
+You have the right to remain silent about the facts of the incident.
+Politely providing basic identifying information is different from giving a full statement about your night, and you don’t have to answer detailed questions from police or prosecutors without an attorney present.
 Before you consider speaking with law enforcement or making decisions about a plea, contacting counsel is wise.

-• Keep all summonses and paperwork together, note your court dates, and attend all scheduled court dates on time
+• Keep all summonses and paperwork together, note your court dates, and attend all scheduled appearances on time.

 • Write a detailed timeline of the day and night of the arrest.